NotHarshhaa/SparkXcloud-Gdrive-MirrorBot/README.md

 - *Search on torrents with variable plugins using qBittorrent search engine*
 ### 🥀 Archives
 - *Zip instead of tar*
-- *Using 7-zip tool to extract all supported files*
+- *Using 7-zip tool to extract all supported types*
 - *Extract rar, zip and 7z within folder or splits with or without password*
 - *Zip file/folder with or without password*
 ### 🥀 RSS